quicwg/multipath/draft-ietf-quic-multipath.md

 multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.

-The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
+The MP_ACK frame, as specified in {{mp-ack-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.
+Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the MP_ACK frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

 As multipath support is unknown during the handshake, acknowledgements of